dojo-engineering/dojo-ios-sdk-drop-in-ui/README.md

 ```

 ### Configure ApplePay
 To use ApplePay you first need to generate a merchnat certificate and send it to us.
-For more information on that process contact us at: {URL_SUPPORT_EMAIL}
+For more information on that process [contact us](https://support.dojo.tech/hc/en-gb/requests/new)
 After that, you'll need to pass your merchant identifier to the SDK

 Swift